 Secret #4: If you are raising hens for eggs, you don’t need a rooster to have eggs.

 This is just amazing to me that people STILL think that.
 Yes, it’s true.
-When I am asked how I get eggs without a rooster, I explain that a women doesn’t need a man to have eggs each month.
+When I am asked how I get eggs without a rooster, I explain that a woman doesn’t need a man to have eggs each month.

 Only if they want to get pregnant will they need that egg fertilized.
 That seems to help them understand.